7 Tips for Removing Blackheads

 Board-certified dermatologist Dr. Karen Sra recommends microdermabrasion to remove blackheads.
 Microdermabrasion is a series of non-invasive treatments that exfoliate the skin for a softer, more even and clear complexion.
 The treatment is not for everyone, so consult with your dermatologist to see if it’s right for you.

 Exfoliate Your Skin With Salicylic Acid

 “Salicylic acid is a beta-hydroxy-acid that exfoliates dead cells from the skin's surface,” Dr. Zeichner says.
 “This essentially keeps your pipes clear and allows oil to freely flow out of the follicles.”
 Follow your cleanser with a salicylic acid exfoliating toner like the La Roche-Posay Effaclar Clarifying Solution.

 In addition to salicylic acid, retinol can be effective in preventing and treating blackheads because it boosts cell turnover and unclogs pores.
 If you’re new to the ingredient, look for a low-percentage option like the SkinCeuticals Retinol 0.3.

 Don’t Forget to Moisturize

-No matter what skin type or concern you have, moisturizing is a non-negotiable step — especially when incorporating products that target blackheads.
-These products can be notorious for stripping the skin of its natural oils, probing even more issues beyond blackheads.
-Reach for non-comedogenic moisturizers that can lock in your skin’s moisture and won’t clog pores.
+No matter what skin type you have, moisturizing is a non-negotiable step — especially when incorporating acne-fighting products that target blackheads.
+These products are notorious for stripping the skin of its natural oils, prompting even more issues beyond blackheads.
+Reach for a non-comedogenic moisturizer that won’t clog pores.
 We like the Garnier Green Labs Canna-B Pore Perfecting Serum Cream for a lightweight moisturizer that also helps minimize pores and excess oil.